 Unlike many wild animals, leopards are extremely solitary and hard to see on a safari.
 They are best seen on evening game drives.
 Seeing a leopard is a treat, especially when it is during the day and you can try to follow its path.

-Leopards are definitely one of the animals that should be on your bucket list and we hope this article has convinced you that the hype around them is not wrong.
-What is your favorite thing about leopards?
+Leopards are one of the animals that should be on your bucket list and we hope this article has convinced you that the hype around them is not wrong.
+What is your favourite thing about leopards?